-- If the Mac server is bound to AD in cached mode and there are no remote home folders.
+- Mac server bound to AD in cached mode and there are no remote home folders.

-- Using Centrify’s Server Suite, if the Mac server is bound to AD in mapped mode and assigned to a local account with local home folders.
+- Using Centrify’s Server Suite: Mac server is bound to AD in mapped mode and assigned to a local account with local home folders.

-- Using Centrify’s Server Suite, if the Mac server is bound to AD in mapped mode and assigned to a local account with remote home folders over a Windows file share (SMB or CIFS).
+- Using Centrify’s Server Suite: Mac server is bound to AD in mapped mode and assigned to a local account with remote home folders over a Windows file share (SMB or CIFS).

 Another solution is to use Apple’s Enterprise Connect, an Active Directory professional services solution directly from Apple.
 If you are currently using Apple’s Enterprise Connect successfully in your environment, Aqua Connect users should be able to login without issue, however it should be noted this is not tested in every possible combination at this time.